 Once you’ve taken action to counter the data breach, it’s time to analyze the incident and its consequences and take measures to prevent similar issues in the future.
 Every data breach should be thoroughly audited afterward.
 The specifics of each audit depend on the data breach itself and its causes.

-By thoroughly implementing these steps, you can better understand the data breach that occurred, discover its true causes, and determine the best path for mitigating its consequences.
+By thoroughly following these steps, you can better understand the data breach, identify its root causes, and determine the best path toward mitigating its consequences.

 Auditing and Reporting with Syteca